 Moving to a new area to plant a church can be a daunting experience.
 Where do you begin?
 Where do you meet?
 How do you get started?
-Those are all questions that we are asking right now as we are seeking to plant a new church in London.
-We moved here in August, and, for the past four months, we have been “surveying” the city.
-Some people have asked me what our survey process involves and how we are going about it.
+Those are all questions that we asked when we moved to London to plant a new church.
+We spent several months “surveying” the city before we started the church.
+Some people asked me what our survey process involved and how we went about it.
 This post is an attempt to answer those questions and be a help to those who may be in a similar situation.

 First, what are the reasons to survey the city/area before planting a church?